-Vaccinating females against the human papillomavirus (HPV) has been strongly recommended since the vaccine became widely available in 2006.
-Now there is growing incentive to vaccinate males as well.
+Vaccinating women against the human papillomavirus (HPV) has been strongly recommended in the UK since the vaccine became widely available in 2006.
+Now there is growing incentive to vaccinate men as well.

 Medical incentives for vaccination

-HPV is typically associated with cervical cancer, which only affects women.
-However, HPV is also associated with penile cancer, which only affects men.
+HPV is typically associated with cervical cancer, a disease that only affects women.
+However, HPV is also associated with male diseases such as penile cancer.
 The virus is also a contributing factor to cancers that affect both males and females, such as head and neck cancer and anal cancer.
 Oropharyngeal—head and neck—cancer, is three times more prevalent in males than females.
 The prevalence of genital warts, another side effect of the human papillomavirus, has nearly equal incidence in males and females1.
 Vaccinating both males and females against HPV ensures that both demographics are protected against HPV-associated cancers and disease.
 Currently, only eight countries recommend the vaccination of both males and females.

 Social motivation for vaccination

 Many HPV male vaccination programs have failed because it is unclear if vaccinating males would be beneficial.
 It is not yet common knowledge that HPV-related diseases affect men.
 Also, if most women are vaccinated, herd immunity might make male vaccination programs both expensive and ineffective.
 This mentality operates on the idea that most of the world’s female population is vaccinated against HPV, which is certainly not the case.
 In fact, only a few countries have enough vaccinated females for herd immunity to be a viable consideration for unvaccinated males.
 As with contraceptive strategies, it is highly irresponsible for one partner to rely on the other’s prophylactic methods for their own protection.
 It is even more reprehensible for a government to advocate such risky behavior.
 Furthermore, without male vaccination, several populations remain at risk: